2025 Wimbledon Men’s Final. Five Keys To The Final

 Fifty-seven forehand errors.
 Elina Svitolina defeated world No. 1 Iga Swiatek, 7-5, 6-7(5), 6-2 in the quarter-finals of Wimbledon today with a stunning display of baseline supremacy.
 What was Svitolina’s strategy?
 To run a battering ram at Swiatek’s forehand and smash it from a strength into a weakness, committing a substantial 57 forehand errors in

-- Published in Elina Svitolina, Iga Świątek, Wimbledon
+- Published in Elina Svitolina, Forehands, Iga Świątek, Wimbledon

 Andy Murray Needs To Chill